ENHANCE-PET/FALCON/README.md

 Whether you're working in research, clinical care, or industry, FALCON is the ideal choice for dynamic total-body or whole-body PET imaging motion correction.
 Try it today and experience the benefits of state-of-the-art image processing technology.

+We would love to know what you are using FALCON for!
+Please let us know your use-cases [here!](https://github.com/QIMP-Team/FALCON/discussions/42)

 ### 🚀 FALCON's motion correction in action

 <div align="center">